verrazzano/verrazzano/tools/analysis/README.md

 $ make go-build
 ```

-This will create an executable image for your current platform in the `out` directory.
+This will create an executable image for Mac and Linux in the `out` directory.
 For example:
 ```
-out/Darwin_x86_64/verrazzano-analysis
+out/darwin_amd64/verrazzano-analysis
+out/linux_amd64/verrazzano-analysis
 ```
 ## Usage
 If you have built the executable image for your platform, then you run it as follows: